ericpman/Pairs-Gap-Performance/README.md

 The date needs to be adjusted to whatever the user's preference is in regards to start points and end points.

 ### Improvements for future version:
-Change the gap input to be able to take a postiive or negative gap percentage.
+Change the gap input to be able to take a postive or negative gap percentage.
 That way user can specify if the gap was negative or positive, and the output can focus solely on that performance, rather than giving a performance for both negative and positive gaps.